 Electronic Medical Record Keeper

 The position of an electronic medical record keeper is up-and-coming.
-One has to be knowledgeable about the latest softwares and programs used by healthcare facilities.
+One has to be knowledgeable about the latest software and programs used by healthcare facilities.
 The main task is to responsibly fill in patient data into the system and applications to enable electronic media reports.
 Therefore, meetings with healthcare staff are held.
 Additionally, he or she ensures that information about patients is only passed on to eligible personnel.
 Furthermore, an electronic medical record keeper does research and collects information on relevant topics for medical studies.

 Health Informatics Director

 A health informatics director performs a leading role.
-Knowledge about both technology and managing people are required and cope of tasks include the training of apprentices and staff on new technology.
+Knowledge about both technology and managing people are required and cope with tasks includes the training of apprentices and staff on new technology.
 Apart from that, a health informatics director holds meetings with stakeholders including pharmacy and other healthcare staff such as physicians.
 Usually, a master’s degree is a precondition for these positions.
 Yet, having a bachelor’s degree in health informatics as well as a few years of work experience can be sufficient.
 The University of Illinois in Chicago is one of the leading institutions for a health informatics degree online.

 Chief Medical Information Officer